SoNotWildTurtle/Kali-In-Compromise-Hardening/extended_readme.md

 2. **Endpoint Detection and Response (EDR)**:
    - Deploy EDR solutions to provide real-time monitoring and response capabilities against advanced threats.
+3. **Neural Network IDS**:
+   - Optional scripts download publicly available malware datasets from Georgia Tech, train a lightweight neural network model, and start a background service that inspects traffic using the model.
+4. **Process and Service Monitoring**:
+   - A built-in Python script establishes a baseline of running processes and services on first boot and continuously checks for unexpected changes via a systemd timer.

 ---